roohaani786/fight_corona/README.md

 I've used Coronavirus API for this which takes data from John Hopkins through WHO, and updates realtime.

-#Update
+# Update

-Made SOme UI Changes.
+Made Some UI Changes.

 ## Getting Started